kletobias/p2022/_projects/a-comprehensive-look-at-logging-in-a-modular-mlops-pipeline.md

 layout: 'distill'
 title: 'A Comprehensive Look at Logging in a Modular MLOps Pipeline'
 date: '2025-04-17'
-description: 'This article explores how logging is integrated into the pipeline, referencing relevant Python scripts in dependencies/logging_utils, Hydra configs under configs/logging_utils, and how each stage’s logs tie back to DVC and MLflow runs.'
+description: 'This article explores how logging is integrated into the pipeline, referencing relevant Python scripts in dependencies/logging_utils, Hydra configs under configs/logging_utils, and how each stage's logs tie back to DVC and MLflow runs.'
 img: 'assets/img/pipeline_worker_female.jpg'
 tags: [mlops,logging,logging-strategy,unified-logging,hydra,mlflow,prefect,log-levels,reproducibility]
 category: 'MLOps: Designing a Modular Pipeline'